06 Jan Event Planning Checklist: 5 Forgotten Essentials

 The Forgotten 5

-You’ll definitely want to make sure you don’t forget the five must-have event planning checklist items.
+You’ll definitely want to make sure you don’t forget the five must-have event planning checklist items and essentials.

 • Define Your Event Goals